dextertanyj/tz-local-date/README.md

 ## Features

-- ⚡️ Fast date calculations using native `Date` objects
+- ⚡️ Fast date calculations using native `Date` objects.
-- 🌏 Timezone-aware with support for daylight saving time
+- 🌏 Timezone-aware with support for daylight saving time.
-- 🪶 Lightweight with no dependencies
+- 🪶 Lightweight with no dependencies.

 ## Quickstart